Capitalists for Capitalism

 Overview

 Just because someone is a businessperson doesn’t mean they support capitalism.
 Capitalism is an economic system based on free and voluntary production and trade.
-That means it depends on certain principles, like respect for individual agency, creating value, opportunity to innovate, collaboration, and bottom-up experimentation.
+That means it is fundamentally based on certain principles, like respect for individual agency, creating value, opportunity to innovate, collaboration, and bottom-up experimentation.
 Too few businesspeople embody these principles in their actions and even fewer actively stand up for these principles and the system of capitalism itself.
-We are building a movement of business leaders that are actually for capitalism, advancing the principles that have built the modern world and are critical to the future prosperity of humanity.

 This manifesto is a call to build a movement of principled business.